-My husband and I live with our 3 daughters and son on almost 15 acres in the midwest with our chickens!
+My husband and I live with our three daughters and son on almost 15 acres in the midwest with our chickens!

 Pediatric Nurse Practitioner, Primary Care

-When I began digging in on why my first breastfeeding attempt was unsuccessful and in an attempt to succeed with my second, my eyes were opened to the misinformation I was taught and had been sharing with families in the practices I worked at.
-When breastfeeding worked for the second, it just clicked.
+I began digging into why my first breastfeeding attempt was unsuccessful in an effort to succeed with my second.
+My eyes were opened to the misinformation I was taught and had been sharing with families in the practices I worked at.
+When breastfeeding worked for my second child, it just clicked.
 I became a total lactation nerd and wanted to know it all so I could share it all!

 When your baby is born, you become the expert on your body and on your baby.
 I have been amazed at how parents know something is not right, even when told it is fine.
 They might not know what the problem is, but their gut tells them something is off.
 Parents have to go to sleep at night with the decisions made, not the pediatrician, their mom, friend or even me!
 If it doesn't make sense or feel right, keep searching for the right answer.
 You are your childrens' advocate!